robotology/event-driven/documentation/README.md

 * Finally, once you are ready, you can [learn to write a basic processing module](example_module.md) which covers, reading and writing events, and understanding event timestamps.
 Your module probably needs a nice way of:
     * [TODO: visualising your output](), and
-    * possibly needs to [TODO: correct for lens disortion or external other external calibration]() given you have [TOIMPROVE: calibrated your camera.](2calibration.md) or [calibrate the an iCub robot with the calibration-supervisor](READMEcalibration.md)
+    * possibly needs to [TODO: correct for lens disortion or external other external calibration]() given you have [calibrated your camera or stereo pair.](calibration/README.md) or [calibrate the an iCub robot with the calibration-supervisor](calibration/README.md)

 * You can also learn to [TODO: save and playback]() data for offline processing and experiment re-creation.